United States Air Force Academy

 Go to home page

 Colorado Springs Mayor Yemi Mobolade, from left, Colorado Lt.
 Governor Dianne Primavera, Lt.
 Gen. (Ret.)
 Bradley Hosmer, Zita Hosmer, Jerry Bruni, Pam Bruni, Academy Superintendent Lt.
-Gen. Tony Bauernfeind, and Sam Schnepf cut the ribbon during the Hosmer Visitor Center ribbon cutting, May 15, 2026, at the U.S. Air Force Academy.
+Gen. Tony Bauernfeind, and Dan Schnepf cut the ribbon during the Hosmer Visitor Center ribbon cutting, May 15, 2026, at the U.S. Air Force Academy.
 The ceremony marked the official opening of the 34,000-square-foot center designed to showcase the cadet experience and Academy heritage.
 (U.S. Air Force Photo by Trevor Cokley)

 By Jeff Troth